Assignment 5 (Aggregate Functions)

 Oct 31, 2025

-Topic: Using aggregate functions like AVG, SUM, MAX, MIN, COUNT with GROUP BY and HAVING.
+Topic: Mastering aggregate functions like AVG, SUM, MAX, MIN, and COUNT with GROUP BY and HAVING in Oracle SQL.

 Function